 The safety committee is established as a mutual and collaborative effort of management and union represented personnel.
-The committee typically consists of three represented persons, selected from various work groups at Aliso, and several management personnel.
-The Field Electrical Engineer will hold a permanent position on the committee.
+The committee typically consists of a represented person from each work group at Aliso, and several management personnel.
+The Plant Electrical Engineer will hold a permanent position on the committee.
 Persons selected to serve on the committee should be those who support the Company and the Union's efforts in safety and incident prevention.